scheidan/CAIRS-Tutorial/README.md

               for i=linspace(0, 10, nn), j=linspace(0, 10, nn)]
 ```
 This produced a regular grid, but the points could also be irregularly
 distributed.
-For example a higher resolution might be computed for
+For example a higher resolution may be computed for
 critical areas.

 Also, not only predictions for coordinates but also for